 - a) Level and composition of own funds

 - b) Own funds requirements

 - c) Own funds requirement calculations

 - d) Where the firm is a Class 3 firm the level of activity, including the balance sheet

-- e) and revenue breakdown by investment service and applicable K-factor
+- e) Revenue breakdown by investment service and applicable K-factors

 - f) Concentration risk

 - g) Liquidity requirements

-The information above shall be reported to CySEC using the prudential forms IF CLASS2 Ind and forms IF CLASS2 Con on a quarterly basis though CySEC's XBRL portal.
+The information above shall be reported to CySEC using the prudential form IF CLASS2 Ind on a quarterly basis though CySEC's XBRL portal.

-The Senior Management as well as the Risk Manager monitored such reporting and have policies Moreover, the Company is required to submit immediately to CySEC the prudential Form under exceptional reporting, when
+The Senior Management as well as the Risk Manager monitor these reporting requirements and have policies and procedures in place to help meet the specific regulatory requirements.
+This is achieved through the preparation of accounts to monitor the financial and capital position of the Company.
+Moreover, the Company is required to submit immediately to CySEC the prudential Form under exceptional reporting, when: